 College to University

 By 1935, the college trustees, administration, and alumni optimistically pressed for a change of name.
 The legislature approved the request, and the Alaska Agricultural College and School of Mines became the University of Alaska on July 1 of that year.
 The Board of Trustees was renamed the Board of Regents.

 Governor Strong had appointed a Board of Trustees for the Alaska College.
 The Board had to select a president for the new college.
 They selected the Honorable Charles E. Bunnell.
 The choice was made on August 11, 1921, and he assumed his duties on December 7.
 On opening day, September 18, 1922, six faculty members, in addition to President Bunnell and his secretary, were on hand to greet the six students who enrolled.
 Late arrivals brought the total to 12 for the first semester.

-There were some arguments against the college in 1915 but now in the 21st century, the University of Alaska has grown to be an international research institute, NCAA Division teams, and accomplished alumni that have gone on to do great things for the State of Alaska and beyond.
+There were some arguments against the college in 1915 but now in the 21st century, the University of Alaska system has grown to include international research institutes, NCAA Division I & II athletic teams, and multiple colleges offering hundreds of degree programs, and thousands of enrolled students across Alaska and online.
+UA's accomplished alumni have gone on to do great things for the State of Alaska and beyond.